rsususco/zoopaz-radio/scripts/README.md

 Uses UNIX commands to find any missing album art.
 Each directory of music should contain `cover.jpg` which is the album art cover.

+Run the script on the command line with `php findMissingAlbumArt.php`

+It will output a log file - `findMissingAlbumArt.log`

 `makeSmallCover.php`